Video on development of 4-7 months

 I want to talk to you

-If you talk to me nearby, I will know where you are and turn my head to you
+If you talk to me by my side, I could tell where you are and turn my head towards you

-You can play and talk with me while doing housework 1-2 m (a few feet) away from me.
+You can keep playing and talking with me while doing housework 1-2 metres (a few feet) away from me.
 Encourage me to learn different sounds.
-Talking with me can stimulate my language development and bring us closer in relationship
+Talking with me can stimulate my language development and foster our relationship

 Play soft music to me